 Internet service providers love to make customers believe they must use proprietary products to get service.
 That is not the case.

-While it does entail an upfront cost, purchasing your own modem and router is a fantastic way to save money long-term.
+While it does involve an upfront cost, purchasing your own modem and router is a fantastic way to save money long-term.
 Just ask your provider what’s required and use that to guide your purchase.

 This allows you to avoid additional monthly fees and ensure you have an up-to-date modem and router.